Mika Nakashima: 2011–2015: Real, Zutto Suki Datta, and film roles

 On January 30, 2013, Nakashima's seventh studio album, Real, was released.
 This year she also debuted as voice actress, as she starred the role of Lucy Wilde —originally voiced by Kristen Wiig— in the Japanese dub for the animated movie Despicable Me 2.
 In March 2014, Nakashima released her first cover album, entitled Zutto Suki Datta: All My Covers, which included previously released and known covers from her, including "Amazing Grace", "Oborozukiyo: Inori", "I Love You", and new songs as well, including a cover from Dreams Come True's "Yasashii Kiss o Shite".
 This same month she also collaborated with rapper Dohzi-T in a song titled "Dare yori mo", which was included on his album T's Music.
 On June 4, 2014, Nakashima released the collaboration single "Fighter" along with Miliyah Kato, which was chosen to be the theme song for the Japanese version of American film The Amazing Spider-Man 2.
 A remixed version of the song was also included in the compilation album One Love, One Rhythm for the 2014 FIFA World Cup, as Asia's theme song for this sports event.

+A live tour titled "Mika Nakashima Concert Tour the Best Dears Tears" was held in 2015, showcasing songs from the albums Dears and Tears.
+On March 4, a new collection album named ~Healing Collection~ Relaxin was released, which included a compilation of poetry tracks.
+After a hiatus of five years, she made a comeback to acting on September 11 in the TBS TV drama Omotesando High School Chorus Club.
+On November 11, she started a new project group titled Mika Ranmaru and held a live event to unveil it.
+She also made appearances on Miyuki Nakajima Respect Live Utaen on the November 23 and 29, 2015.

 Cover versions

 "Yuki no Hana" was one of the most popular karaoke songs in Japan in 2004.
 It has also been covered by numerous artists including Joi Chua, Park Hyo Shin, Seo Young Eun, Han Xue, Vincy Chan, Eric Martin (Mr. Big's vocalist), Hayley Westenra, Hideaki Tokunaga and Gackt.
 Park Hyo Shin's version was an insert song for the popular Korean drama I'm Sorry, I Love You.

-"Find the Way" was covered by Korean singer Bada, who was a member of K-Pop girl group S.E.S.
+"Find the Way" was covered by Korean singer Bada, who was a member of K-pop girl group S.E.S.
 Other popular covers have been recorded for "Stars" and "Sakurairo Mau Koro".

 Personal life

 Nakashima married volleyball player Kunihiro Shimizu on December 25, 2014.
+Nakashima and Shimizu originally started to date in the summer of 2011, describing the interaction as love at first sight since Nakashima really enjoys watching volleyball.
 On February 2, 2018, Nakashima announced that she and Shimizu would be divorcing.
 They separated on amicable terms, both expressing the sentiment that their time together was "irreplaceable" and that they would remain friends.